bcarlborg/crafting-interpreters/08-statements-and-state/README.md

 - Javascript has a global scope and a module scope
   - if your code is running in a module, the only way to get a value into global scope is to write it to the window object
 - Javascript also has the concept of hoisting variable declarations, so certain declarations are hoisted into the top of your scope before execution begins
+- I am also curious what the semantics are of using uninitialized variables in other languages.
+Javascript has undefined and null.
+Java has null.